February 11, 2025

 2. Style: Consider the architectural style of your home.
 Wood frames work well with traditional designs, while aluminum suits modern aesthetics.

-3. Climate: Evaluate your local climate.
-If you live in a humid area, vinyl may be the best option due to its resistance to moisture.
-For areas with extreme weather, aluminum frames might be more suitable.
+3. Climate: Evaluate our local climate.
+In the humid New Orleans area, vinyl is often the best option thanks to its resistance to moisture.
+For homes that take the brunt of storm season, aluminum frames offer extra strength.

 4. Maintenance: Think about how much time you want to dedicate to window upkeep.
 If you prefer low-maintenance options, vinyl or aluminum may be the way to go.